Adele dresses up like musical 'hero' Dolly Parton ... and Dolly responds!

 Adele is never shy about honoring her singing idols — and fans of the British chart-topper know when she really loves someone's music, she just may dress up like them.

-That's just what the "Hello" singer did when she recently dressed up like Dolly Parton — and then shared a pic of herself with fans on Instagram and Twitter.
+That's just what the "Hello" singer did when she recently dressed up like Dolly Parton — and then shared a pic of herself on Instagram and Twitter.

 "The effortless queen of song, Dolly Parton!"
 Adele, 29, captioned the adorable photo, which finds her wearing a big blond wig, a vintage pink rhinestone pantsuit and plenty of bright blue eye shadow.